Phosmachina/FluentKV/README.md

   ```

 - **Update:** Allows you to edit the saved object without recreating it.
-  Useful if the object has many fields and you want to edit only one for example.
+  Useful if the object has many fields, and you want to edit only one for example.
   ```go
   Update(db, personWrapped.ID, func (person *Person) {
       person.Age = 12